survivejs/react-book/manuscript/01_webpack_compared.md

 UMD, Universal Module Definition, is a monster of a format that aims to make the aforementioned formats compatible with each other.
 I will spare your eyes from it.
 Never write it yourself, leave it to the tools.
 If that didn't scare you off, check out [the official definitions](https://github.com/umdjs/umd).

-webpack can generate UMD wrapper for you (`output.libraryTarget: 'umd'`).
+Webpack can generate UMD wrapper for you (`output.libraryTarget: 'umd'`).
 This is particularly useful for library authors.
 We'll get back to this later.

 ## Conclusion

-In the following chapters we'll build on top of this idea and show how powerful it is.
+I hope this chapter helped you to understand why webpack is a valuable tool worth learning.
+It solves a fair share of common web development problems.
+If you know it well, it will save a great deal of time.
+In the following chapters we'll examine webpack in more detail and learn to build simple configuration.
+We'll also get started with our Kanban application.

 You can, and probably should, use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however, and that's one worry less during development.
+Just using `package.json` `scripts` and webpack takes you very far as we will see soon.